-Senior Program Manager, Publishing Innovations
+Senior Program Manager, Scholarly Publishing and Special Projects

 Sylvia brings to FHI decades of experience in both traditional and experimental scholarly publishing.
 As Executive Editor at Scribner Reference and later Publishing Director of Reference at Routledge, she commissioned and published scholarly content for a wide audience, including many multivolume and online encyclopedias that won ALA Best Reference honors and the prestigious Dartmouth Medal.

 After moving to North Carolina in 2005, she turned her focus to new forms and methods of publishing, starting with her role as Director of the Mellon-funded Publishing the Long Civil Rights Movement project at UNC Chapel Hill, which experimented with new interactive and multimedia publishing formats and workflows and digitized the complete collection of Southern Oral History Program interviews.

 At FHI, she has coordinated several Mellon-funded international scholarly collaborations and managed the grantee organization, the Consortium of Humanities Centers and Institutes (CHCI).
 The grant projects involved 20 subcontracting universities around the world and produced many publications, including collaborative websites, a new online journal, and a documentary film.
 She also co-founded the working group Publishing Makerspace, which won a place at the Scholarly Communications Institute in 2014 and continues to run visioning workshops for hybrid/multimodal projects.